 Scratching your head could mean a few things.
 Maybe you’re relieving a slight tingle, or just feeling extremely puzzled, because an itchy scalp cannot be easily relieved from scratching.
 There are itchy scalp causes that require more long-term solutions.

 This kind of infuriating itch is a common condition often linked with inflamed and broken skin under the hair, or a rash on the scalp.
-Don’t start assuming the itch will go away.
-Its causes range from dandruff to psoriasis, which can likely worsen if not dealt with it in the right way.
+The common causes of scalp itching range from dandruff to psoriasis, which can likely worsen if not dealt with it in the right way.
 Read on as we tell you how to identify it and snuff the prickling out.

 3 Common Itchy Scalp Causes